rushmash91/Keywords-Bag-of-Words-/README.md

 ## Overview
 The script(main.py) extracts all text From the given **PDF** using PyPDF2.
 The text is then filtered for _Stopwords_, _Punctuations_ and _Header_ etc after being **Tokenized** with the help of nltk, strings and numpy.
-Term Frequency of the **Top 11** Keywords is calculated and plotted in a bar graph via matplotlib.
+Term Frequency of the Keywords is calculated and plotted in a bar graph via matplotlib.
 A table is also given as output containing **Top 10** Keywords(tabulate).

 ![alt text](myplot.png "Frequncy of TOP 11 Keywords")

-### Top 40 Words
+### Top 10 Words

 |**Keyword**  | **Frequency**
 |------------ | -----------